Arnav-Kumar1/Live-Attendence-Monitoring-System/README.md

 ## Project Description

 This project uses facial recognition technology to track attendance in real-time.
 It captures the face of the students ( elon musk and amber heard🤣) and matches it with the stored images of students to mark their attendance in real time in firebase database.
+The same face can be detected again only after an interval of 15 seconds

 ## Technologies Used